strimzi/proposals/050-Kafka-Node-Pools.md

     strimzi.io/cluster=my-cluster,strimzi.io/name=m-cluster-big-nodes,strimzi.io/kind=Kafka
 ```

-User will be able to use annotations to indicate to the operator what should be the next ID when scaling up or what should be the node ID which should be removed when scaling down through annotations.
+Users will be able to use annotations to indicate to the operator what should be the next ID when scaling up or what should be the node ID which should be removed when scaling down through annotations.
 Setting an annotation `strimzi.io/next-node-ids` will tell the operator what should be the next ID used in scale-up.
 The value might be a single number, list of numbers or one or more ranges.
 E.g. `[3]`, `[3, 4, 5]` or `[1000-1010]`.
-Similarly, setting an annotation `strimzi.io/remove-node-ids` will allow to configure IDs of node which should be removed.
+Similarly, setting an annotation `strimzi.io/remove-node-ids` will allow the user to configure the IDs nodes which should be removed.
 This will support only an ordered list of nodes IDs without ranges.
 When the operator is adding or removing a node from the pool, it will look at these annotations and if they are set, it will use them to override the default mechanism for picking up the next node ID or the node to remove.
 These annotations will be ignored when scaling is not requested by changing `.spec.replicas`.